-The recent legalization of marijuana in Colorado and Washington state is stirring up a lot of questions and controversy.
+The recent legalization of marijuana in Colorado and Washington state is stirring up a lot of questions in the marijuana controversy.
 Whether it’s good or bad in terms of economic gains or public health is debatable.
 It’s hard to say so early in the implementation of these policies how marijuana legalization will play out, in either the small scale of the two states or in the possible mass scale of the entire country.
 For now, no one can predict what the outcomes will be, but what we can do is provide a better understanding of the marijuana controversy as well as potential trends and health effects of marijuana legalization.

 By now, the science behind the medical benefits of marijuana has gained enough ground that it is nearly indisputable.